busywait/ImageActionRunner/README.md

 See the examples in the folder EXIF\Action Examples.

-Some actions that seem to be generally useful are already present in the Actions folder, and you will probably want to copy or modify these and the actions in the folder Action Examples to suit your own purposes.
+Some actions that seem to be generally useful are already present in the Actions folder.
+There are some examples of more specific actions in the Example Actions folder.
+You will probably want to copy and modify these examples to suit your own purposes.

 Any .txt file that you put in to the folder Actions will be listed and can be run from the Exif Action Runner.bat script.

+###Creating actions for Lenses

+Exif Action Runner and saved actions is ideal for manually tagging images with details about the lens or camera used to take the picture.
+If you are going to create a large number of saved actions then it might be helpful to name the action files related to lenses with the prefix Lens, for example "Lens Tamrom 500mm.txt"

+One helpful value to set is LensModel.
+To automatically apply lens correction profiles in software, and for consistency, you should use the exact string that is given for your lens in the LensFun database, or use the same naming convention.

 ### -Delete Originals